 Now, either click on the Upload CSV file or Google Drive.

-After, you import the spreadsheet into your preferred program.
+After you import the data spreadsheet.
 Here are some aspects you need to keep in mind:

-If your datasheet contains products, each product should be listed on a separate row, and each column should contain a specific type of information.
+If your data spreadsheet contains products, each product should be listed on a separate row, and each column should contain a specific type of information.
 Some examples of column headers could be SKU number, Size, Color, Fabric, Price, etc.

 - You can add as many columns as you wish and name them however you want.